 Step 1: First go to the Start menu and search “Network and Sharing” and select a network and sharing icon in the search box.

 Step 2: Network and Sharing Page open up, Click on “Change adapter settings” in the Right Panel.

 Step 3: Right-click on “Local Area Connection” and select “Properties”.

 Step 4: Local Area Connection page open’s up, then select Internal Protocol Version 4 (TCP/IPv4) by highlighting it and then click on Properties.

-This is Not only for Windows 7 but also for Windows Vista, 8, 10.
+This is not only for Windows 7 but also for Windows Vista, 8, and 10.
 But all the steps are similar to each other because their operating layout is similar.
 And you do this in the 8 and 10 without any trouble.
 These steps are not so tough to perform.
 So, If you have any problem, you can go to Troubleshoot Wizard as I said.